rickellis/ArchMatic/README.md

 # Arch Linux Post Installation Setup and Config Scripts

-This README contains the steps I do to configure and set up a new installation.
+This README contains the steps I do to configure and set up a new Arch Linux installation.

 The shell scripts in this repo allow automated package and desktop environment installation.